fudgebucket27/PoseidonSharp/README.md

 # PoseidonSharp
 Poseidon Library in C#, reference implementation was originally in python from https://github.com/Loopring/hello_loopring/blob/loopring-v3/tutorials/hash_and_sign/poseidon_hash_sample.py

-For use with the Loopring API
+For use with the C# Loopring API - https://github.com/taranasus/LoopringAPI

 Probably not production ready.. use at your own risk!